 Houses in Gardens We have a long-running campaign against houses being built in residents’ gardens.
 They threaten to destroy the open character of Ferring, they reduce wildlife habitat and natural drainage, and add to the number of cars in the village when congestion and parking problems have already reached record levels.
 ‘Backland’ development is even worse because the long narrow driveways create additional road safety hazards – for pedestrians and other vehicles.

 Our objections, and those of our Parish Council, do frequently persuade Arun DC to refuse such planning applications.
 Unfortunately the Planning Inspectors often uphold appeals against the Council’s refusal.
-The most recent case is that of ‘Elm Lodge’ on the corner of Tamarisk Way and Sea Lane, an application twice refused by Arun DC, once dismissed on appeal but finally allowed at the end of June.
+The most recent case was that of ‘Elm Lodge’ on the corner of Tamarisk Way and Sea Lane, an application twice refused by Arun DC, once dismissed on appeal but finally allowed at the end of June.
+Since then a resident of Greenways Crescent applied to build a house in his front garden.
+We objected, as did the Parish Council and many of the neighbours and Arun refused it, As yet, there has been no appeal.

 Please join us in objecting to applications like these.